 Michael Rodríguez-Muñiz

-I am an associate professor of sociology born and raised on Chicago’s northwest side.
-I received my PhD from Brown University, my MA from the University of Illinois-Chicago, and my BA from Northeastern Illinois University.
-Before coming to Berkeley in Fall 2022, I taught sociology and Latina/o studies at Northwestern University.
+He received his PhD from Brown University, my MA from the University of Illinois-Chicago, and my BA from Northeastern Illinois University.

 BOOK